De Facto Partnership Immigration Permission in Ireland

 DFPIP may be granted to both opposite and same sex partners who have been together in a relationship similar to marriage or civil partnership, have been living together for at least two years and have a mutual commitment to a shared life together to the exclusion of all others.

-An Applicant will be asked to provide Police Clearance from any country the Applicant has resided in over the last 5 years.
-The Police clearance should be no more than six months old at the date of application.
+An Applicant may be asked to provide Police Clearance Certificate from any country the Applicant has resided in over the last 5 years.
+The Police Clearance Certificate should be no more than six months old at the date of application.

 In order to apply for DFPIP a non EEA national (the Applicant) who wishes to remain the State and is in a relationship with an Irish National or an Irish Resident (the Sponsor) must be in a position to provide evidence of a durable relationship with evidence of cohabitation of at least two years on the date of application.